Marrs-jin/Business-Data-Analytics---Coffee-Shops/README.md

 - Generate the embedded chart outputs against real data
 - Upload and document the project on GitHub

-The analysis logic, functions, and findings are entirely the original author's work.
+The analysis logic, functions, and findings are my original work.